Understanding utilities as a tenant

 Learn more about this protection on the Attorney General's Office website.

-• Special Winter Protections: If you cannot afford heat for the winter months from November 15 to March 15, an electric or gas company cannot shut off your service.
-Sometimes this protection lasts until April, too.
+• Special winter protections: If you cannot afford heat for the winter months from November 15 to March 15, an electric or gas company cannot shut off your service.
+Sometimes this protection lasts until April.
 To get this protection, ask the company for a financial hardship application.
+Learn more about winter protections.

 • If your landlord is responsible for utilities and doesn’t pay, the utility company must give you at least 30 days' notice before they shut off your service.